concur/developer.concur.com/api-reference/invoice/vendors/vendors-resource.markdown

 ## Description

-A vendor offers goods or services that are tracked via purchase orders.
+A vendor sends an invoice for a purchase.
 The Vendors resource can be used to manage information about vendors.

 ## Version